 More advanced example to come.

-(alternative link, the visualization is generated on the fly from a owl file hosted on github, these (super by the way) linked websites are independant from Neubias and can be down from time to time)
+( the visualization is generated on the fly from a owl file hosted on github, this (super by the way) linked website is independent from BIII and can be down from time to time)

-Documentation about the webtool itself is avalable here: https://github.com/NeuBIAS/bise/wiki
+Documentation about the webtool itself is available here: https://github.com/NeuBIAS/bise/wiki

 Term of use (license):

-This database BISE is made available under the Open Data Commons Attribution License (ODC-By) v1.0 . https://opendatacommons.org/licenses/by/1.0/
+This database BIII is made available under the Open Data Commons Attribution License (ODC-By) v1.0 . https://opendatacommons.org/licenses/by/1.0/

-In summary, you are free to share , reuse and adapt BISE, as long as you credit BISE, NEUBIAS and its contributors.
+In summary, you are free to share, reuse, and adapt BIII, as long as you credit BIII, NEUBIAS, and its contributors.